cindy-x-liang/TalkMotion/README.md

 # TalkMotion - The Gesture Recognition Android App
 A simple Android app that allows the user to speak by making gestures with their phone.

 This project is a continued effort from the summer 2019 research effort (Martin Zugschwert, Jack Kotheimer, Brianna Chou, and Jacob Kowalski) that developed the main application platform.
+It is currently being developed by Tiffany Kumala and Cindy Liang.

 ## Installation Guide
 1. You must have an Android device.